MASTER SERVICES AGREEMENT

 3. it has not in any material respect knowingly violated any Applicable Law that would impair the rights granted to the Parties under this Agreement;

-4. It has not received or been afforded any illegal bribe, kickback, or thing of value from an employee or agent of the other Party in connection with this Agreement (reasonable gifts and entertainment provided in the ordinary course of business do not violate this section);
+4. It has not received or been afforded any illegal bribe, kickback, or thing of value from an employee or agent of the other Party in connection with this Agreement (reasonable gifts and entertainment provided in the ordinary course of business do not violate this Section);

 5. it has not and will not violate, or cause the other Party to violate any applicable anti-corruption or anti-money laundering laws in jurisdictions in which either Party does business, including without limitation the U.S. Foreign Corrupt Practices Act of 1977 and the U.K. Bribery Act of 2010, and it has effective controls that are sufficient to provide reasonable assurances that violations or applicable anti-corruption, sanctions, and anti-money laundering laws and regulations will be prevented;